Douglas Iris, Iris douglasiana

 Iris douglasiana tolerates sand, clay, serpentine and seasonal flooding.

-Iris douglasiana's foliage color is green-gray and type is evergreen.
+Foliage of Iris douglasiana has color green-gray and is evergreen.

 Communities for Iris douglasiana:Closed-cone Pine Forest, Coastal Sage Scrub, Mixed-evergreen Forest, Northern Coastal Sage Scrub and Coastal Prairie.